Aliases for GP1BB Gene

 GeneCards Summary for GP1BB Gene

-GP1BB (Glycoprotein Ib (Platelet), Beta Polypeptide) is a Protein Coding gene.
-Diseases associated with GP1BB include velocardiofacial syndrome and bernard-soulier syndrome, type c.
-Among its related pathways are Hemostasis and Platelet Aggregation Inhibitor Pathway, Pharmacodynamics.
-GO annotations related to this gene include transmembrane signaling receptor activity.
+GP1BB (Glycoprotein Ib Platelet Subunit Beta) is a Protein Coding gene.
+Diseases associated with GP1BB include Bernard-Soulier Syndrome and Autosomal Dominant Macrothrombocytopenia.
+Among its related pathways are Hematopoietic cell lineage and Formation of Fibrin Clot (Clotting Cascade).
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity.
 An important paralog of this gene is GP9.